Totally geodesic submanifolds of Teichmuller space: Proof of Theorem

 \begin{cor} For every $(X, q)\in Q\overline{N}$ there is at least one $d$ dimensional totally geodesic submanifold $L$ such that the Teichm\"uller disk generated by $q$ is contained in $L$ and $Q L \subset Q\overline{N}$. \end{cor}

 Note that $L$ is not assumed to be closed (a priori it may be dense in $\overline{N}$), and it is not assumed to be unique.

 \begin{lem} Let $L$ be a totally geodesic submanifold of $\cM_{g,n}$.
 We assume $L$ is complete but not closed.
-Then $\Omega L$ is locally a countable union of subsets that are linear in period coordinates. \end{lem}
+Then $\Omega L$ is locally a countable union of subsets that are real analytic in period coordinates. \end{lem}

-Thus, we see that although the immersed manifold $\Omega L$ may a priori be dense and may intersect itself, each ``leaf" of $\Omega L$ is defined by homogeneous linear equations with real coefficients in period coordinates.
+\begin{proof} It is equivalent to show that the intersection of $QL$ with a stratum is locally real analytic.
+(By definition, $\Omega L$ lies in a single stratum.)
+A quadratic differential $(X,q)$ is in $QL$ if and only if $g(X,q)$ is in $L$ (after forgetting the quadratic differential) for all $g\in GL(2,\bR)$.
+Since the $GL(2,\bR)$ action on each stratum is real analytic and $L$ is complex analytic, this gives that $QL$ is locally defined by an (a priori infinite) set of real analytic equations. \end{proof}

-\begin{proof} Consider an open subset of $QL$, which can be considered as a manifold immersed into the bundle of quadratic differentials over $\cM_{g,n}$.
-For each open subset of $QL$, its image in $\Omega L$ is a locally $GL(2, \bR)$ invariant submanifold.
-An argument attributed to Kontsevich \cite[Proposition 1.2]{M6} gives that this local piece of submanifold must be linear. \end{proof}
+We remark that we get a countable union because $L$ may not be closed, so a neighbourhood of a point may contain countably many ``slices" of $L$.
+Each ``slice" is real analytic.
+We also remark that one should keep in mind that the map $q \to \overline{q}/|q|$ sending quadratic differentials to Beltrami differentials is not complex analytic.